vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

 - KIO/KPO number, which is automatically assigned (ensure the sequence is set in Accounting -> Configuration -> Sequences)
 - Who is responsible for the cash operations
 - Purpose of the cash issuance
+- Journal - Cash (or can be, for example, a cash register, depending on the name of the journal for Cash transactions)

   .. image:: accountable_persons/number5.jpg
      :alt: Cash issuance details